canonical-websites/tutorials.ubuntu.com/tutorials/desktop/install-ubuntu-on-chromebook/install-ubuntu-on-chromebook.md

 Enjoy irony? `sudo apt install firefox`.
 Have fun running Firefox on ChromeOS!

 Want to browse for other ideas? `sudo apt install gnome-software ubuntu-software` gets you the Software tool for access to a wide variety of useful applications.
-Install LibreOffice for full office productivity, GIMP for desktop image editing, Audacity for audio editng, or Kodi for your multimedia enjoyment.
+Install LibreOffice for full office productivity, GIMP for desktop image editing, Audacity for audio editing, or Kodi for your multimedia enjoyment.
 If you're a developer, install your IDE of choice and hack away!

 Really, practically anything you could run on a "real Ubuntu laptop" could be run here.
 Have fun!